Alpha Corvi: Namesake

 is a former United States Navy ship.

 Properties

+The two components of Alpha Corvi are separated by roughly 3.1 arcsec.
+They were found to be a physical pair in 2021.
+The proper motion differences between both components are much larger than expected for the orbital motion, assuming a total mass of two solar masses and a circular orbit in the plane of the sky.
+This could indicate that the system is dissolving, or simply that the assumptions are incorrect.

-Alchiba has a spectral class F1V, classifying it as a main sequence star fusing hydrogen into helium at its core.
+Alpha Corvi A, or Alchiba, has a spectral class F1V, suggesting that it is a main sequence star fusing hydrogen into helium at its core.
 This star exhibits periodic changes in its spectrum over a three-day period, which suggests it is either a spectroscopic binary or (more likely) a pulsating Gamma Doradus-type variable.
 Alchiba has 34% more mass and is 42% larger than the Sun.
 It is 4.3 times more luminous and has a surface effective temperature of 6,985 K, giving it the yellow-white hue of an F-type star.
 The abundance of chemical elements other than hydrogen and helium, what astronomers name metallicity, is slightly lower than that of the Sun.

-Alpha Corvi has a common proper motion companion, named Alpha Corvi B (or Alchiba B), located about 3.1 arcsec away.
-It is a red dwarf with a spectral type of M4V.
+The secondary star, named Alpha Corvi B (or Alchiba B), is a red dwarf with a spectral type of M4V.